 The IASB and FASB has published a new converged standard for revenue recognition; IFRS 15 Revenue from Contracts with Customers.
+The Standard is mandatory for annual periods beginning 1 January 2018 or later.
 The standard replaces all existing standards and interpretations relating to revenue recognition.
-The core principle of IFRS 15 is for companies to recognize revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration (that is, payment) to which the company expects to be entitled in exchange for those goods or services.
+The core principle of IFRS 15 is for companies to recognise revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration (that is, payment) to which the company expects to be entitled in exchange for those goods or services.
 With some few exceptions, the standard is applicable for all remunerative contracts and includes a model for recognition and measurement of sale of individual non-financial assets (e.g. sale of property, plant and equipment).